Evidence for goodness of fit in Karl Pearson chi-squared statistics: Introduction

 \subsection{Evidence for lack of fit in the Karl Pearson statistic}

-Long ago the medical researcher \cite{berk-1942} took issue with null hypothesis significance testing.
+Long ago the medical researcher Berkson \cite{berk-1942} took issue with null hypothesis significance testing.
 He claimed: { \em \lq Nor do you find experimentalists typically engaged in disproving things.
 They are looking for appropriate evidence for affirmative conclusions.\rq }\ Such appropriate evidence is often routinely found by statisticians while carrying out a test.
 To be specific, consider the evidence for an alternative hypothesis as introduced in \cite{KMS-2008}.
 In its simplest context, one has data $X$ normally distributed with mean $\theta $, variance 1, denoted $X\sim N(\theta ,1)$, and wants information regarding a null hypothesis $\theta \leq \theta _0 $ and alternative $\theta >\theta _0$.
 The {\em evidence for the alternative} is then defined to be $T=X-\theta _0$.
 This evidence is an estimator of its mean with a standard normal error, and so is written $T\pm 1$.
-Values of $T$ near 1.645, 3.3 and 5 were suggested by \citet[p.17]{KMS-2008} as \lq weak\rq,\ \lq moderate\rq\ and \lq strong\rq\ evidence for the alternative.
-To see why, note that for a level $\alpha $ test of the above hypotheses having power $1-\beta(\theta)$ the expected evidence satisfies
+Values of $T$ near 1.645, 3.3 and 5 were suggested by \cite[p.17]{KMS-2008} as \lq weak\rq,\ \lq moderate\rq\ and \lq strong\rq\ evidence for the alternative, because for a level $\alpha $ test of the above hypotheses having power $1-\beta(\theta)$ the expected evidence satisfies

-where $\Phi ^{-1}$ is the inverse of $\Phi $, the standard normal cumulative distribution function (\cdf)\,.
+Here $\Phi ^{-1}$ is the inverse of $\Phi $, the standard normal distribution function.
 Thus a level-0.05 test based on $T$ has power 1/2, 0.95, or 0.9996 when the expected evidence for the alternative is respectively weak (1.645), moderate (3.3) or strong (5.0) .

 There are other reasons for adopting these rough descriptive labels.
 Usually $T=T_n$ has expected value growing with the sample size $n$ at the rate $\sqrt n\,.$ Moderate evidence for an alternative can be expected if an experiment is repeated under the same conditions as one that yielded weak evidence for it, provided the sample size is quadrupled.
 In symbols, having found $T_{n}=1.645 \pm 1$ one can expect in a replicated experiment the test statistic $T^\prime_{4n}=3.3\pm 1$ .
 Also, when choosing sample sizes one often stipulates power 0.8 at level 0.05 for a specific alternative, which is considered a minimal requirement.
 Such a test will have a expected evidence of 2.5, which is about halfway between weak and moderate.
 Studying evidence for the alternative hypothesis is in this respect more basic than examining its contributing elements level and power, one of which is open to arbitrary choice.